rasmartins/typemux/docs/YAML_ANNOTATIONS.md

 ## Namespace Support

-TypeMux supports using qualified names in YAML annotations to disambiguate types, enums, unions, and services that have the same name but exist in different namespaces.
+TypeMUX supports using qualified names in YAML annotations to disambiguate types, enums, unions, and services that have the same name but exist in different namespaces.

 ### Qualified Names